Archaick/instructor-review/README.md

-# Intstructor Review for UoPeople Students
+# Instructor Review for UoPeople Students
 # React + Firebase

 1. Clone the repository to your local machine.